psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 Of course, there is more to the story than this.

-#### Why Boxes and Arrows?
+#### Boxes and Arrows?

-The first thing I'll do to add color to this situation is to take a digression to why we like to use "boxes and arrows" to illustrate how pointers work.
+First, what's with the boxes and arrows anyway?
 You know the drill.
 You'll often see a picture like this to indicate a simple pointer to an integer like we talked about above:

 <center>
 <img src="../images/pointer-box.png" width=300>
 </center>

-Here is the idea is that the box an arrow that represents the name, or reference to the actual value.
+Here the idea is that the box holds an arrow that represents the name, or reference to the actual value.
 Follow the arrow from the box to get to the actual value.
 This is all a bit abstract, which is what Pete was really complaining about.
 Like all overly abstract notions the thing makes perfect sense but only if you already know what it means.